monkeygobah/oculoplastic_segmentation/README.md

 ## Key Features
 1. **Generic Segmentation of Oculoplastic Disease**:
    - Focused on segmenting regions relevant to oculoplastic diseases.
+Semgentation masks are then used to predict perirobital distances with average accuracy of ~90% at sub mm scale.

 2. **Dataset**:
    - Trained on the CelebA-HQ dataset.